IRS Head of Household Filing Status

 Special Case: Nonresident Alien Spouse

-Your spouse cannot be a qualifying person, so you must have another qualifying person to be eligible to file as a Head of Household.
+Your spouse cannot be a qualifying person, so you must have another qualifying person to be eligible to file as a head of household.

+To claim head of household, you must be unmarried, claim a dependent, and pay most or all costs of keeping up your home for you and your dependent(s).
 To figure out if you paid more than half the cost of keeping up a home, you must first determine the total cost.
 All of the following expenses should be included when determining the total cost of keeping up a home:

 - Mortgage interest